 With a lowered amount of ATP or energy resources in the muscles causing reduced stamina and intensity, the rate of your gains may slow down, and your muscles may feel weaker during a workout because you may also tire quicker.

 Stopping creatine will result in a shift in your performance capacity.
 This shift may prevent you from pushing as hard as you were when using creatine because the additional creatine stores are no longer present.
-You no longer have additional energy currency present and available to expend in your workouts.

 This reduction in performance capacity could mean your expression of strength and performance output while training is diminished.